Geography of Singapore: Climate change initiatives

 Singapore is the first country in Southeast Asia to levy a carbon tax, at $5 per ton, applicable for its largest carbon-emitting corporations that produce more than 25,000 tons of carbon dioxide per year.
-To reduce the country's dependence on fossil fuels, it is building one of the world's largest floating solar farm at Tengeh Reservoir in Tuas, with a capacity of 60MW.
+To reduce the country's dependence on fossil fuels, it is building one of the world's largest floating solar farms at Tengeh Reservoir in Tuas, with a capacity of 60MW.

 Time zone

 Although Singapore does not observe daylight saving time (DST), it follows the UTC+8 time zone, one hour ahead of the typical zone for its geographical location.

 Geology

 Igneous rocks are found in Bukit Timah and Woodlands and Pulau Ubin island.
 Granite makes up the bulk of the igneous rock.
 Gabbro is also found in the area and is found in an area called Little Guilin named for its resemblance to Guilin in Southern China.
 This area is in Bukit Gombak.
 Sedimentary rocks are found on the western part of Singapore and is mainly made of sandstone and mudstones.
 It also includes the southwestern area.
 Metamorphic rocks are found in the northeastern part of Singapore and also on Pulau Tekong off the east coast of Singapore.
 The rocks are mainly made up of quartzite and also make up the Sajahat Formation.